kiali/kiali.io/content/en/docs/Features/internationalization.md

 By default the language selector is hidden, and English is the default language.

-In order to show the language selector a feature flag must be enabled in Kiali CR configuration:
+In order to show the language selector a feature flag must be enabled in the Kiali CR:

 ```yaml
 spec: